brack3t/django-braces/docs/index.rst

 PrefetchRelatedMixin
 ==================

-A simple mixin which allows you to specify a list or tuple of reverse foreign key or ManyToMany fields to perform a prefetch_related on.
+A simple mixin which allows you to specify a list or tuple of reverse foreign key or ManyToMany fields to perform a `prefetch_related`_ on.
+See Django's docs for more information on `prefetch_related`_.

 ::